 How Can a Criminal Defense Attorney Help?

-- Defending you against civil actions – In addition to facing a vehicular homicide conviction, you could be facing a civil liability lawsuit from other individuals involved in your accident.
+In addition to facing a vehicular homicide conviction, you could be facing a civil liability lawsuit from other individuals involved in your accident.
 This could leave you liable to pay for property damage and personal injury, especially if you don’t have adequate insurance cover.
-A defense lawyer can defend you against lawsuits and help to reduce the amount of damages you could be liable to pay for.
+A defense lawyer can defend you against lawsuits and help to reduce the amount of damages you could be liable to pay for in your vehicular homicide case.

 Contact The Law Place – Criminal Defense Lawyers for Vehicular Homicide and Manslaughter